 \quad

-because it tends compromise the new layout - finally add a line indicating which flow algorithm to use
+because it tends to mess up the spacing in the new layout - finally add a line indicating which flow algorithm to use

 -